Struggling to Reactivate Inactive Customers? AI Can Help

 To figure out who is inactive, you need to have defined metrics.
 For a customer of a social media SaaS platform, they would be considered inactive if they haven’t logged in for 30 days.

 An apparel shopper could be marked inactive after six months with no orders.
-Data analytics are essential to monitor trends such as how often a purchase happens, how many times someone visits your website or opens an email.
+Data analytics is essential for monitoring trends, such as the frequency of purchases, the number of website visits, and the frequency of emails. opens

-Metrics like lower engagement, cart abandonment, and decreased expenditure offer valuable guidance to approach reactivation.
-If you’re a brand selling high-ticket items such as wedding rings, inactivity thresholds vary due to the fact that these items are typically one-off transactions.
+Metrics such as lower engagement, cart abandonment, and decreased expenditure provide valuable guidance for approaching reactivation.
+If you’re a brand selling high-ticket items, such as wedding rings, inactivity thresholds vary because these items are typically one-off transactions.

 SaaS Inactivity: Unique Considerations

-SaaS businesses are a different breed with special challenges.
+Saas businesses are a distinct breed with unique challenges.
 Inactivity is usually discovered through subscription usage and feature engagement.

-For example, a user may have an active subscription but not use any key features on a regular basis.
-Recognizing these patterns helps you create smart strategies such as personalized nudges or targeted tutorials to reintroduce value.
+For example, a user may have an active subscription but not use any key features regularly.
+Recognising these patterns helps you create innovative strategies, such as personalised nudges or targeted tutorials, to reintroduce value.

-Dormant users with specific usage histories might benefit from targeted offers or updates showcasing features they have yet to explore.
+Dormant users with specific usage histories may benefit from targeted offers or updates that showcase features they have yet to explore.

 Identify Reasons for Customer Inactivity

 According to customer feedback, it’s always competition or changes in life circumstances that take customers away.
-An individual customer might start favoring competitors who dropped prices.
+An individual customer might start favouring competitors who dropped prices.

-Understanding these barriers allows brands to focus on reactivation efforts that speak to the pain points that led to the inaction and rebuild trust.
+Understanding these barriers enables brands to focus on reactivation efforts that address the pain points that led to inaction and rebuild trust.

 Why Reactivate Inactive Customers?

-Inactive customers are an interesting, and frequently under-utilized opportunity for growth.
+Inactive customers are an interesting and frequently underutilised opportunity for growth.
 By focusing on reactivation, you can recover lost revenue, strengthen brand loyalty, and achieve cost-effective results compared to acquiring new customers.

 Here's how reactivating dormant customers can drive sustainable success: